blue-oil/blueoil/docs/usage/train.md

 Arguments:
   -c, --config TEXT         Path of config file.  [required] -e, --experiment_id TEXT  ID of this training.
+  --profile_step            Profile memory and time used in one train step.
   --help                    Show this message and exit.
 ```